 Remember the Eagles Auxiliary serves only the freshest steaks and the good fresh cut, home-cooked French fries.
-The special for Friday, Jan.
-3 is a five-piece shrimp dinner for $10.
+The special for Friday, Feb.
+14 is the Valentine’s Steak Night.
+See the entry below for details.

 Masons meeting second Friday at 7 p.m. with dinner at 6 p.m., 22 Settlement Canyon, Tooele.
 Breakfast on the second Saturday, 9 a.m., Jim’s Cafe.
 For more information or a ride, call Jim at 435-850-9203.